Learning Spatial Features from Audio-Visual Correspondence in Egocentric Videos: Learning spatial features from egocentric audio-visual correspondence

 \section{Learning spatial features from egocentric audio-visual correspondence}

-The spatial sound perceived in an egocentric setting is shaped by environment in which it is emitted and the sound source location relative to the camera-wearer.
-Based on this knowledge, we hypothesize that trying to solve the pretext task of audio-visual inpainting of binaural audio---synthesis of missing segments in a spatial audio clip by extracting information about the scene and the source location from the coupling of vision and audio---can lead to learning useful audio-visual spatial correspondences.
-To validate our hypothesis, we propose a novel feature-learning task for egocentric videos: learning spatial features from audio-visual correspondence through binaural audio inpainting.
+The spatial sound perceived in an egocentric {setup} is shaped by the environment in which it is emitted and {its} source location relative to the camera-wearer.
+Based on this knowledge, we hypothesize that trying to solve the pretext task of audio-visual inpainting of binaural audio---{that is,} {synthesizing} missing audio segments by extracting {related visual} {cues} about the scene and the source location---can lead to learning useful audio-visual spatial correspondences.
+To validate our hypothesis, we propose a novel feature-learning task.